 Water Resources Management Plan 2019

-As a key part of long-term management and planning for public water supply, water companies are required to produce a Water Resources Management Plan (WRMP) and to update it every five years.
-Our last WRMP was published in June 2014, and we have now reviewed it using the latest information and assessment techniques in order to create an updated plan for 2019.
+As part of long-term management and planning for public water supply, water companies are required to produce a Water Resources Management Plan (WRMP) and to update it every five years.
+Our current WRMP covers the period from 2020 to 2045 and was published in August 2019.

-We genuinely appreciate the time taken by our customers, stakeholders and regulators in responding to our draft WRMP19 and we welcome the positive contribution and direction that has helped us to refine our plan.
-All the comments and representations have been taken into consideration in developing our revised draft WRMP19.
+We genuinely appreciate the time taken by our customers, stakeholders and regulators in supporting the development of our WRMP19 and we welcome the positive contribution and direction that has helped us to refine our plan.
+All the comments and representations have been taken into consideration in developing our final WRMP19.

-The Secretary of State will now review our Statement of Response, before directing us to publish our final plan and accompanying documents.
+The Secretary of State has now reviewed our Statement of Response, and directed us to publish our final plan and accompanying documents.

-Download a copy of our Draft Water Resources Management Plan 2019...
+Download a copy of our Final Water Resources Management Plan 2019...

 * Some details have been redacted (excluded) from these documents on security grounds, please find a statement regarding this below:

 In order to maintain the security of the water we supply to our customers and in compliance with national security requirements as described in the Water Industry Act 1991 section s.37(B), some minor details have been removed (or "redacted") from the Water Resource Management Plan documents that we have published.
 The information we have redacted is mainly about site names (these are shown in our public consultation documents as site codes rather than site names), and we have also redacted a diagram of our water supply network.
 Full details of these sites and diagrams are provided in the unredacted documents we share with our regulators, so that they receive all the information necessary for a detailed technical assessment of our plan.